 Why are soba noodles considered lucky?
 The traditional buckwheat soba noodle is considered lucky because buckwheat can thrive in harsh growing conditions.
 Also, the long shape of the noodles represents long life!
 If longevity is a goal, add Japanese soba noodles to your new year’s lineup!

-Whether you eat the traditional buckwheat soba or the flour-based Okinawan soba noodle, we think you can’t go wrong with delicious Japanese soba for New Year!
+Whether you eat the traditional buckwheat soba or the flour-based Okinawan soba noodle, we think they are a great way to start the new year.

-German New Year’s traditions include cabbage, pork, and lentils.
+German New Year’s traditions include cabbage, pork, and lentils eaten alongside friends and family.
 Pennsylvania Dutch colonies in the US also eat these good luck foods.
-Cabbage is thought to represent money because it is crisp and green. 🙂
+Cabbage is thought to represent money because it is crisp and green. ๐

 Germans and Italians think the size and shape of lentils resemble coins.
 So if prosperity is one of your goals for the new year, make sure to add a few lentils to your first meal of the next year.

-Fruit is considered lucky in many countries around the world.
-For the best of luck, make sure to eat 12 grapes at the stroke of midnight.
+Fruit is considered a lucky new year’s food in many countries around the world.
+For the best of luck, make sure to eat 12 grapes at the stroke of midnight on New Year’s Eve.
 This Spanish tradition is also observed in Mexico.
 The 12 grapes represent the 12 months of the year; supposedly, for every sour grape you may eat, you should expect a rocky month!
 If you decide to try this tradition, make sure to buy only sweet grapes.

 In China and other Asian countries, round citrus-like tangerines and oranges are considered lucky.
 The theme with lucky food seems to be that the shape, color, or size resembles money.
 The golden color of citrus fruit represents wealth and good luck!
 Citrus fruits also wards off bad luck.

 Pomegranates are a favorite fruit at our house and also in Greece.
 While we like them a lot, I’m not sure we’ll try the Greek tradition of smashing a pomegranate at the house entrance to usher in good luck.
 Have you ever opened a pomegranate?
-If not, you can learn how here.
 They can make a huge mess, even though they are delicious.

 Fish is considered lucky in a lot of countries for many different reasons.
-If you’d like to add fish to your new year’s menu, remember that the luckiest type of fish to eat is the whole fish (head, tail, and all) and not fish fillets.
+The luckiest type of fish for the holiday season to eat is the whole fish (head, tail, and all) and not fish fillets.

 The scales remind Germans of money, making them lucky for prosperity.
 I don’t remember this from my many years in Germany, but some Germans supposedly keep fish scales in their wallet all year to stay lucky.
 It sounds pretty stinky to me!!